oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The authorization grant type is identified at the token endpoint with the `grant_type` value of `authorization_code`.

-If this value is set, the following additional token request parameters beyond {{token-request}} are required:
+If this value is set, the following additional token request parameters beyond {{token-request}} are supported:

 "code":
 :    REQUIRED.
 The authorization code received from the